Resource management is critical for project managers to deliver work on time and budget while ensuring your team is scheduled efficiently.

-Resource management helps you get rid of the guesswork that can often come with meeting deadlines.
+Resource management helps you eliminate the guesswork that can often come with meeting deadlines.

-Resource management acts as the blueprint that helps your team build a project with milestones.
-You’ll get a clear view of resource capacity.
-It’s when all these things come together that your chances of meeting (or beating) your deadlines go up.
+Project resource management is the blueprint that helps your team build a project with milestones.
+You’ll get a clear view of resource capacity, and the chances of meeting (or beating) your deadlines go up dramatically.

 How to manage resources